 Most novolac-based photoresists are characterized by high etch stability in the presence of acids (except in highly concentrated oxidizing acids or in concentrated hydrofluoric acid), while resists are comparably sensitive in alkaline solutions.
-A developers composed of aqueous-alkaline components with a pH of 12 to 13 will dissolve exposed areas of positive-tone resists within seconds, but unexposed areas are likewise dissolved within 5 – 20 minutes.
+A developer composed of aqueous-alkaline components with a pH of 12 to 13 will dissolve exposed areas of positive-tone resists within seconds, but unexposed areas are likewise dissolved within 5 – 20 minutes.

 It has now been possible to develop a novolac-based negative-tone resist with improved features in this respect.
 After an additional bake, resists structures are stable in the presence of 1 n NaOH for 4 hours without any measurable removal.
 A 2:1 dilution of TMAH-remover AR 300-73 was used as developer in these experiments.
 Surprisingly, the resist is highly sensitive despite the drastic development procedure and can be processed with generally used lithography equipment.
 Removal is also easily possible.